pymoso/PyMOSO/README.md

 ## Programming guide
 ### Implementing a problem in PyMOSO
 Users can implement their own problems in PyMOSO using `myproblem.py` below as the template.
 The function signatures of `__init__` and `g` must remain the same as shown.
 Furthermore, in `__init__`, the only changes will be to set `self.num_obj` and `self.dim` as appropriate.
-The `g` function needs to implement a single simulation observation.
-It can be a wrapper to external simulation or other programs, but must return two values:
+The `g` function needs to implement a single simulation observation at `x`, a Python tuple of length `self.dim` representing some point.
+The function `g` can be a wrapper to external simulation or other programs, but must return two values:
 1. `True` or `False` depending on if `x` is feasible to the problem.
 1. A tuple of length `self.num_obj` containing the value of each objective.